When choosing quality Greek sea salt, it's important to choose unrefined products from artisanal salt works.

 The Different Varieties of Greek Salt

-Greek salt comes in several varieties, each with its own specific characteristics depending on its region of origin.
+Greek salt comes in several varieties, each with specific characteristics depending on its region of origin.

 Classic sea salt, harvested in coastal saltworks, is the most common.